tsutterley/gravity-toolkit/doc/source/user_guide/harmonics.rst

         Read a harmonics object from an index of ascii, netCDF4 or HDF5 files

+        Arguments:

-        Inputs: full path of index file to be read into a harmonics object
+            full path of index file to be read into a harmonics object

-        Options:
+        Keyword arguments:

             format of files in index (``'ascii'``, ``'netCDF4'`` or ``'HDF5'``)

             ascii, netCDF4, or HDF5 files contain date information